 - The const_cast is used to remove the const and the volatile qualifiers.

-- The dynamic_cast is used for safe downcasting in the polymorphism.
+- The dynamic_cast is used for safe downcasting in polymorphism.

 - The reinterpret_cast is used for low-level pointer conversions.

-- Type conversions are also used when there is a need to interface with the external libraries that need particular types.
+- Data type conversion in C++ can also be used when there is a need to interface with external libraries that need particular types.

 - Always prefer the implicit conversion as it helps to avoid unnecessary type-casting.